TheVarsity/OpenVarsity/content/posts/2020-09-19-building-varsitys-student-handbook-part-1/index.md

 ## Setting up the search wrapper

 This would be the most basic setup for the search wrapper, but you would normally expect to find this on a navbar or something like that.
 Then obviously it would have more styling and be more complex.
-Our search wrapper is our navbar, which you can find <https://github.com/TheVarsity/Survival-Handbook/blob/bfc7417857d850e471036f1ddce0afe81977e294/src/components/Navbar.tsx#L64-L67>
+Our search wrapper is our navbar, which you can find here: <https://github.com/TheVarsity/Survival-Handbook/blob/bfc7417857d850e471036f1ddce0afe81977e294/src/components/Navbar.tsx#L64-L67>

 ```jsx
 const SearchWrapper = () => {